 Vietnam is a fantastic country to visit, but there are some dos and don’ts you should know before travelling there.
 I certainly feel like I learned some lessons along my travels to Vietnam.

-In last week’s post, I told you all about the do’s and don’ts of visiting Sri Lanka, but this trip wasn’t nearly as hard to plan as Vietnam, and even after a lot of research, there were still a lot of lessons to be learned along the way.
-Here are a few things I wish I’d known before I went and some of the things I was glad I’d research before I left:
+In last week’s post, I told you all about the do’s and don’ts of visiting Sri Lanka. but this trip wasn’t nearly as hard to plan as Vietnam.
+Even after a lot of research, there were still many lessons to be learned along the way.
+Here are a few things I wish I’d known before going to Vietnam and some of the things I was glad I researched before I left.

 Get a local SIM card

-Probably my biggest regret was not getting a SIM card for our phones.
+I regretted not getting a SIM card for our phones.
 Our plan was to grab one at the airport when we arrived, but with nothing open in the early hours of the morning.
 WiFi is prevalent throughout the country, so we decided we could go without.

 Yes, we managed to get by without a SIM card, but it led to a few misadventures.
 Our Airbnb host in Nha Trang originally sent us the wrong postcode, meaning our Grab took us to the middle of nowhere.
 We then missed the text giving us the correct one.
-Later in our trip, we came back to our locked B&B in Da Nang after dinner with a note on the door that said call for entry even though it was not yet 10 pm.
+Later in our trip, we came back to a locked B&B in Da Nang after dinner with a note on the door that said call for entry.
+Even though it was not yet 10 pm.
 We stood in the rain for quite some time before begging a passerby to call it for us.

 Locals in Vietnam tend to dress conservatively, so you might feel out of place in clothing that leans towards the revealing side.

-Temples and pagodas will require you to cover your shoulders and legs so wear something light and loose or take a pashmina or sarong with you.
+You also need to cover your shoulders and legs at temples and pagodas, so wear something light and loose or take a pashmina or sarong with you.